Software Design and Programming

 Module description

-This module provides you with the necessary skills for developing software using object-oriented and functional programming paradigms.
+In this module we provide you with the necessary skills for developing software using object-oriented and functional programming paradigms.
 This ranges from learning object-oriented concepts, designing object-oriented software using a proven methodology and tools, to learning how to program in an object-oriented and functional style.
-The module provides a detailed examination of software design patterns and the emerging functional features of current day object-oriented programming languages (e.g. Java).
+We will also examine software design patterns and the emerging functional features of current day object-oriented programming languages (e.g. Java).

 - Further development of the ideas of inheritance, polymorphism and abstraction